WuTheFWasThat/midnighttherapy/README.md

 `$.getScript('https://raw.github.com/WuTheFWasThat/midnighttherapy/master/pathery-client.js')`

 into the Javascript console.
-Again, you can make this easier using something like Tampermonkey/Greasemonkey, or a bookmarklet.
+Again, you can make this easier using something like Tampermonkey/Greasemonkey (a slight modification to monkey-script.js will work), or a bookmarklet.

 <!--
 ### SERVER API ###